Submissions

 "London, Wednesday, July 6, 1897", The Times, 06.07.1887, p.
 9.

-B) In subsequent notes, abbreviated reference to a book, in which there is a previous reference that is located at a great distance not easy for the reader to find it:
+B) In subsequent notes, abbreviated reference to a book, where the full reference appears much earlier and is not easy for the reader to locate:

 Perrot, The Bedroom, ibid., p.
 172.

-C) In subsequent notes, abbreviated reference to an article, in which there is a previous reference that is located at a great distance, and not easy for the reader to find it:
+C) In subsequent notes, abbreviated reference to an article, where the full reference appears much earlier and is not easy for the reader to locate:

 Davis, "The Rites of Violence", ibid. p.
 85.

-D) In subsequent notes, abbreviated reference to a book or an article, in which there is a relatively close previous reference:
+D) In subsequent notes, abbreviated reference to a book or an article, where the previous reference is relatively close:

 Perrot, ibid., p.
 176 or Davis, ibid., p.
 87.

-E) In subsequent notes, abbreviated reference to a book or article in which in the immediately preceding note there is only the full or confused title of the book or article, but not other titles:
+E) In subsequent notes, abbreviated reference to a book or article when the immediately preceding note cites the same work (and no other works):

 Ibid., p.
 178.